Guidance on Preparing Final Exams and Assessments for Spring 2021

 ● Remind students that Rights, Rules, Responsibilities explicitly states that students may not use online solutions (such as those available on Chegg or Slader) when completing work for credit -- nor can they themselves publish, sell, or distribute course-related materials.

-● Both Canvas and Blackboard offer instructors the opportunity to randomize exam questions so that students will not receive questions in the same order.
+● The learning management system offers instructors the opportunity to randomize exam questions so that students will not receive questions in the same order.
 Faculty may also split a three-hour exam into three one-hour parts, requiring students to upload their answer for each part before proceeding to the next one.
 Both strategies may help to reduce both real and perceived instances of impermissible collaboration on a take-home exam.

 Set a time limit.
 No take-home final exam should take more than eight hours for students to complete and most will take three hours.
-If an exam is time-limited, then you should use the timer feature for your exam in the learning management system (Blackboard or Canvas), which allows you to check the timestamp of your students’ submissions.
+If an exam is time-limited, then you should use the timer feature for your exam in the learning management system, which allows you to check the timestamp of your students’ submissions.

 Plan for academic accommodations.
 Students who have been approved for testing accommodations must continue to receive these accommodations for a take-home final exam.
 Please consult the Faculty Guidance for Accommodating Students for Remote Class Administration developed by the Office of Disability Services (ODS) or reach out to ODS directly with questions.
 Access the new ODS accommodation management system via https://princeton-accommodate.symplicity.com/.